schors/webber/in/functions.md

 You'll need to specify "`root`" if your top-most page isn't named "`Home`".

 The "`level`" will by default start at 1.

-To put pages into the sitemap that are outside the parent/child relationships, specify "`True`" for "`show_orphans`".

 Defined in [[hierarchy.py|hierarchy]], where you find an example.